NRException/PSRunAfterReboot/README.md

 ## Built With

-* [Microsoft Powershell](https://code.visualstudio.com/) - The main IDE and RTE used.
+* [VS Code / MS Powershell](https://code.visualstudio.com/) - The main IDE and RTE used.

 ## Contributing